-It's the 4th week of the Fab Academy, we're now exploring the process of electronics production: How to make a in-circuit programmer from a printed circuit board (PCB) and several electronic components, a programmer in wich I'll send code to pilot my future electronic projects.
+It's the 4th week of the Fab Academy, we're now exploring the process of electronics production: How to make a in-circuit programmer from a printed circuit board (PCB) and several electronic components, a programmer in wich I will send code to pilot my future electronic projects.

 The goal of this group assignment is for us to know the potential gaps between our traces, or how thin the traces could be.
 Since the machines were always occupied and the booking system at Fab Lab Barcelona was not really effective, our class couldn't have a chance to do many group tests.
 In the end, we were able to finish only 1 group test with the participation of the whole class.